Date Thesis Awarded

 The second part of this study examines the gas-phase tetramer of carbamazepine (CBZ), an active pharmaceutical ingredient in anticonvulsants.
 Highly polymorphic, CBZ is well-suited for studying the fundamentals of the self-assembly process in organic crystals, and more information on base-level assembly is required for effective predictive models of organic crystallization.
 Because typically only one polymorph of a drug is approved by the Food and Drug Administration as a pharmaceutical active ingredient, polymorphism is an important phenomena in the pharmaceutical industry.
 In this study, we used High-Field Asymmetric Ion Mobility Spectrometry and traditional mass spectrometry to characterize the tetramer of CBZ and evaluate its relative stability.
 We confirmed that an intensity anomaly existed in both the protonated and sodiated forms in which the tetramer is larger than the trimer or the pentamer; the tetramer is a magic number cluster.
 This agrees with STM data taken of CBZ monolayers by our colleagues at Notre Dame.

 Turner, Gwendylan, "Determination of Thermodynamic Properties of Non-Protein Amino Acids and Characterization of Multimers of Carbamazepine" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1471.